iWriteGigs

 C Total number of home health patients

-D Total number of hospitalized patients
+D Total number of home health patients admitted to the hospital

 Question #45

-A Measure plan
+C Measure plan

 D Data dictionary